 Chapter Excerpts 2020: "Orange Sox and Pipe Dreams", draft novel

 In November 2019, I committed to a challenge from NaNoWriMo, (National Novel Writing Month) a non profit organization that hosts a challenge to writers, new and established, to write a 50,000 word draft of a novel in the thirty days of November.
-Yes, it was quite a challenge, and yes, I did write the 50,000 words within deadline.
-Yay to me.
-But the editing is far more consuming than the writing.
-I've only just begun that.
-I chose to write a somewhat fictionalized account of my move to Woodstock several years ago.
-This may or may not become interwoven with "Father father" or stand completely alone.
-Undetermined as yet.
-But I will post some parts of "Orange Sox..." on these pages in the coming months.
+It was quite a challenge, and I wrote the 50,000 words within the deadline.
+The editing is far more consuming than the writing.
+I've only just begun.
+"Orange Sox" is a somewhat fictionalized account of my move to Woodstock several years ago.
+I will post some parts of "Orange Sox" on these pages in the coming months.
 As always, I welcome your comments.
 Thanks for reading.

 Orange Sox and Pipe Dreams